suncoast-devs/handbook/lessons/career-prep/resumes.md

 ### Github Link

-Adding your GitHub link to your contact information not only shows you know how to use GitHub, but it also gives employers and interviewers quick access to examples of your work.
+Adding your GitHub link to your contact information not only shows you know how to use GitHub but also gives employers and interviewers quick access to examples of your work.
 Listing it as _github.com/username_ and making it a clickable link is acceptable and understood by other developers.

 ### Portfolio link

-Similar to having your GitHub link on your resume, having a link to your portfolio gives employers, and interviewers access to your work.
+Similar to having your GitHub link on your resume, having a link to your portfolio gives employers and interviewers access to your work.
 If your portfolio URL is too long for the space available, it is ok to use a [Bit.ly link](https://bitly.com/) for a better visual flow.